karmic64/KokonoePlayer/README.md

 KokonoePlayer functions are **not** thread-safe.
 You must ensure that only one is ever called at a time.

 To request the Z80 bus (e.g. for DMA), it is OK to simply write directly to the bus request register.
-However, do not call `kn_reset` or `kn_play` while the Z80 bus must be held, because they will release the bus.
+However, do not call any KokonoePlayer functions while the Z80 bus must be held, because they may release the bus.

 ## KokonoePlayer function reference